Fox Chapel Area to hire 4 school officers, use digital safety app

 “It’s the best thing you can do to prevent disasters,” he said.

-There currently are officers at the high school and Dorseyville Middle School, both of whom also cover the elementary buildings.
+There currently are officers at the high school and Dorseyville Middle School, both who also cover the elementary buildings.
 Soon, the elementaries will have an officer dedicated to each facility, he said.

 Kozarian said there is a priority to improve access control at each school.
-That might include secured entries, security keys, magnetic locks and separate vestibules.
+It could include secured entries, security keys, magnetic locks and separate vestibules.

-This summer, the district spent $10,000 to build a new entryway at Hartwood Elementary with a secured vestibule.
+This summer, the district spent $10,000 to build a new entryway at Hartwood Elementary with a secure vestibule.

 Visitor parking should be visible by office staff, he said, and cameras should be installed across the properties.
-A simple matter of better signs can provide additional safety, he said.
+Even better signage can provide additional safety, he said.

 “You don’t want people wandering around,” he said.